secretuser23/secretuser23/README.md

 - 👀 I’m interested in sharing Javascript, HTML, and CSS applications with the world.
 - 🌱 I’m currently learning Javascript, combined with CSS and HTML.
 - 💞️ I’m looking to collaborate on help with JS libraries.
-- 📫 How to reach me I am on Scrath.mit.edu.
+- 📫 How to reach me I am on [scratch]Scratch.mit.edu.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I used to code in Scratch before this.
 Check out MVCTD2 and soon-to-be MVCTD3!